-The total congestion offset paid to loads in the first seven months of the 2024/2025 planning period was 55.9 percent of congestion costs.
+The total congestion offset paid to loads in the first ten months of the 2024/2025 planning period was 51.3 percent of congestion costs.
 The results vary significantly by zone.
 Loads in some zones, like BGE, receive substantially more in offsets than their total congestion payments.
 Loads in other zones, like COMED, receive substantially less in offsets than their total congestion payments.
+Loads in some zones, like JCPL, have higher balancing congestion and M2M charges than the load is able to offset with ARRs and FTRs, resulting in a negative total offset.
 The offsets are a function of the assignment of ARRs and the valuation of ARRs in the FTR auctions.